-Colorado was the first state in the nation to pass into law the Recognition of EMS Personnel Licensure Interstate Compact (REPLICA), which will help facilitate legal interstate movement of credentialed EMS providers.
-Fourteen states have enacted legislation and joined the compact: Colorado, Texas, Idaho, Kansas, Tennessee, Utah, Virginia, Wyoming, Mississippi, Georgia, Alabama, Delaware, Nebraska and South Carolina.
+Colorado was the first state in the nation to pass into law the Recognition of EMS Personnel Licensure Interstate Compact or REPLICA, which will help facilitate legal interstate movement of credentialed EMS providers.
+Sixteen states have enacted legislation and joined the compact: Colorado, Texas, Idaho, Kansas, Tennessee, Utah, Virginia, Wyoming, Mississippi, Georgia, Alabama, Delaware, Nebraska and South Carolina, Missouri, and New Hampshire.

-The compact’s commission had its first meeting in October 2017, and upcoming meetings have already been scheduled.
+The compact’s commission had its first meeting in October 2017, and is now meeting reqgulary.
 The commission is primarily focused on creating rules, policies and procedures related to cross-border practice for EMS Providers.